named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

 Share QR Code and bootstrap Device
 -------------

-**Top posting: If you feel difficulties in finding those pre-generated QR code, you can simply download from our repo_.**
+**Top posting: If you feel difficulties in finding those pre-generated QR code, you can simply download from our** repo_

 .. _repo: https://github.com/named-data-iot/ndn-iot-package-over-posix/tree/master/devices